mtormento/kong-plugin-header-transformer/README.md

 # Kong Header Transformer

-A Kong plugin that transforms request and response headers.
+A Kong plugin that transforms response headers.

 ## Description

-Since the offical Request and Response transformers plugins do not allow to modify existing headers I decided to implement a plugin to do just that.
+Since the offical Response transformer plugin do not allow to transform existing headers I decided to implement a plugin to do just that.

 ## Installation